Joint Research Centre

 ArcGIS Online

-The Web Map Services are available in the ESRI ArcGIS Online platform as a set of WMTS layers.
+The Web Map Services for the year 2020 are available in the ESRI ArcGIS Online platform as a set of WMTS layers.
 To see a list of the datasets, search for 'GSW'.

 Contact